syncfusion-content/ej2-schedule-docs/ej2-javascript/schedule/editor-template.md

 {% previewsample "page.domainurl/code-snippet/schedule/editor-window-cs7" %}
 {% endif %}

-## Customizing editor window header and footer using template
-The editor custom header can be customized by using the `editorHeaderTemplate` option, and editor window footer can be customized footer by making use of the `editorFooterTemplate` option.
-In this scenario, a custom header and footer design is built with the required fields using the script template and its type should be of **text/x-template**.

-In this demo, the editor custom header is customized based on the appointment subject field which can be achieved by the `editorHeaderTemplate`.Additionally, the `editorFooterTemplate` is employed to handle the functionality for saving, deleting, and canceling actions.

-{% if page.publishingplatform == "typescript" %}

- {% tabs %}
-{% highlight ts tabtitle="index.ts" %}
-{% include code-snippet/schedule/editor-header-footer-cs1/index.ts %}
-{% endhighlight %}
-{% highlight html tabtitle="index.html" %}
-{% include code-snippet/schedule/editor-header-footer-cs1/index.html %}
-{% endhighlight %}
-{% endtabs %}

-{% previewsample "page.domainurl/code-snippet/schedule/editor-header-footer-cs1" %}

-{% elsif page.publishingplatform == "javascript" %}

-{% tabs %}
-{% highlight js tabtitle="index.js" %}
-{% include code-snippet/schedule/editor-header-footer-cs1/index.js %}
-{% endhighlight %}
-{% highlight html tabtitle="index.html" %}
-{% include code-snippet/schedule/editor-header-footer-cs1/index.html %}
-{% endhighlight %}
-{% endtabs %}

-{% previewsample "page.domainurl/code-snippet/schedule/editor-header-footer-cs1" %}
-{% endif %}

 ## Customizing event editor using template

 The event editor window can be customized by making use of the `editorTemplate` option.
 Here, the custom window design is built with the required fields using the script template and its type should be of **text/x-template**.